MarcHansen95/Master-thesis-2021/README.md

 The relevant library has to be implementet and I use an Anaconda environment.

 Note that the files with "BS" or "Black Scholes" in the name, is about Black Scholes models, which only occur in the Appendix.

+The two Jupyter notebook are files are mainly created by Savine and Huge.
+We have used theire network, but changed things, to form our experiment.